mmgen/mmgen-wallet/doc/wiki/cmds/command-help-swaptxcreate.md

   -a, --autosign        Create a transaction for offline autosigning (see
                         ‘mmgen-autosign’).
 The removable device is mounted and unmounted automatically
-  -A, --fee-adjust   f  Adjust transaction fee by factor 'f' (see below) -B, --no-blank        Don't blank screen before displaying unspent outputs -c, --comment-file f  Source the transaction's comment from file 'f' -C, --fee-estimate-confs c Desired number of confirmations for fee estimation
+  -A, --fee-adjust   f  Adjust transaction fee by factor ‘f’ (see below) -B, --no-blank        Don't blank screen before displaying unspent outputs -c, --comment-file f  Source the transaction's comment from file 'f' -C, --fee-estimate-confs c Desired number of confirmations for fee estimation